What are PIP implants?

 Medical Review by Chief Medical Officer, Mr. Dan Howcroft , FRCS (Tr&Orth), MBBS

 What was the PIP scandal?

-Around 50,000 sets of the silicone implants were believed to have been fitted during surgical procedures across the United Kingdom.
+Around 50,000 sets of PIP silicone implants were believed to have been fitted during surgical procedures across the United Kingdom.
 Since the PIP scandal emerged, many of the patients who received the implants have had them removed.
 Nevertheless, the PIP scandal caused anxieties among the patients who received them and signalled a breakdown of trust between the medical industry and patients.
-The callous and criminal actions of PIP was met with a jail sentence for its managing director.
+The callous and criminal actions of PIP were met with a jail sentence for its managing director.

 How did the medical industry change as a result of the PIP Scandal?

-Those who have experienced implant ruptures or experienced the anxiety of carrying these riskier PIP implants will know all too well of the mental and physical distress it can cause.
+Those who have experienced implant ruptures or experienced the anxiety of carrying these riskier PIP implants will know all too well the mental and physical distress it can cause.
 However, over time, medicine continues to develop, and with it, the safety and durability of the products available on the market continue to improve.

-You can now rely on the medical industry to produce safer and sturdier implants, you can also help keep the risks at bay by picking the most experienced surgeon and following all the pre-and post-operative instructions as best you can.
+You can now rely on the medical industry to produce safer and sturdier implants; you can also help keep the risks at bay by picking the most experienced surgeon and following all the pre-and post-operative instructions as best you can.

 How do I know if I have PIP Implants?

-If you had a breast augmentation procedure before 2010, there is a chance you may indeed have PIP implants.
-After the scandal made the news, some patients received a letter from the clinic or hospital where they had surgery to warn them of their implants and the higher risk in keeping them.
+If you had a breast augmentation procedure before 2010, there is a chance you may have PIP implants.
+After the scandal made the news, some patients received a letter from the clinic or hospital where they had surgery to warn them of their implants and the higher risk of keeping them.
 Many patients, however, received no such letter.